notpoiu/notpoiu/README.md

-- Hello, I’m @MagedNuggets (AKA Nathan) i named this account just because i wanted to prank my friend with a fake virus that would open the rick roll video and other weird stuff.
+- Hello, I’m @MagedNuggets (AKA Nathan) i named this account just because i wanted to prank my friend with a fake virus that would open the rick roll video.
 - I’m interested in Minecraft ModCoderPack (java)
 - I’m currently learning Java.